-A two-month long design challenge and part of a larger capstone project we worked on with Activision.
+First part of a design challenge we worked on with Activision for a studio class capstone project (part two of the project is called Spec Ops).
 We were tasked with developing a concept and pitch video.
 The focus was to promote player engagement through the creation of social features for the Call of Duty companion app.

 Created for Activision